 Course Description: Music theory is offered to 9-12 graders and is designed to enhance music skills and basic music fundamentals.
 Throughout the course of the year students will study basic notation, scales, key signatures, intervals, triads, cadences, non-chord tones, form, part-writing and analysis of a score while studying composers throughout music history.
 There is a keyboard element to this course.
 This is a half year course.
+This is a half year course.

-MUSIC THEORY II (1 credit)

-Prerequisite: Music Theory I.
+MUSIC THEORY II (.5 credit) Prerequisite: Music Theory I.

 Course Description: Music Theory II is an advanced course developing music skills and analysis.
 Students will learn to break all the rules they learned in Music Theory I and take a deeper dive into musical composers, listening, and analysis.
 There is a keyboard element to this course.
-This is a full year course.
+This is a half year course.

-Theatre Skills (1 credit)
+Theater Skills (1 credit)

 Prerequisite: None.